What is error “405 Method Not Allowed” and how to fix It

 There are two primary types of logs: server logs and application logs.

-Application logs store the complete history of what the app did, while server logs deal with the actual hardware running the application.
+Application logs store the complete history of what the app did.
+Server logs deal with the actual hardware running the application.
 Each type plays a distinct role in monitoring and troubleshooting your site environment.

-Server logs are maintained by the web servers themselves, such as Apache and Nginx.
+Server logs are maintained by the web servers, such as Apache and Nginx.
 They record every request made to the server and the server’s response.

 These logs are typically divided into: